justinthelaw/opera/README.md

 ### Client-Server

-The Fastify Server within the API is the main server of both the Smarter Bullets API and Client.
-As it currently stands, the production build of the application and the development environment have the API serving a static `bundle.js` and `index.html` to the user's browser.
+The Fastify Server within the Server is the main server of both the Smarter Bullets Server and Client.
+As it currently stands, the production build of the application and the development environment have the Server serving a static `bundle.js` and `index.html` to the user's browser.

-In development, the API watches and serves whatever client build resides within the `/api/build/dist` directory using nodemon.
-A new client can be built, integrated, and served by the API using the instructions seen in the [Building](#building) section of this README.
+In development, the Server watches and serves whatever client build resides within the `/server/build/dist` directory using nodemon.
+A new client can be built, integrated, and served by the Server using the instructions seen in the [Building](#building) section of this README.

 ### Building